Types of Programming Paradigms

 This programming paradigm follows imperative programming with procedural calls.
 These calls direct the system to perform the required tasks.

-Each procedure or so-called function can have multiple commands to be executed.
+Each procedure, also known as a function, can have multiple commands to be executed.
 The function, once defined, can be called as many times as needed to perform the same operation.

 Procedural programming is considered the best for people starting to learn to code.
 Beginners can start with procedural programming as it is simple, efficient, requires less memory, and is easier to keep track of control flow.

-Some of the languages that use procedural programming paradigms are:
+Some languages that employ the procedural programming paradigm include:

 return 0;